-A High Court Writ is a formal written order by the high court, on behalf of creditors, requesting they received the debts they are owed.
+A High Court Writ is a formal written order by the high court, on behalf of creditors, requesting they receive the debts they are owed.
 There are many types of High Court Writs, yet the most common is the writ of control.
-This writ allows the seizure and if so be it, the removal and sale of the debtors goods, if the debt is not repaid or a payment plan not agreed.
+This writ allows the seizure and if so be it, the removal and sale of the debtors goods, if the debt is not repaid or a payment plan is not agreed.
 Receiving a writ is not advisable – it will be held on the registry trust for six years which can put strains on your ability to obtain credit.

 Writs tend to have a time frame specified – typically a year.

 If you have received one, you have 7 working days to react and try to prevent bailiff action.